Chapter Twenty Two

 Michael looked at his mother and blushed a bright red, “I, aah, well, aah, you see mom, I had to do something, didn’t I?
 After all, I promised Mary I’d keep them safe.
 I intend to keep that promise no matter what!”

-“Son,” said Henry, trying not to laugh, because somehow he knew what Michael’s answer would be.
-“What names are they registered under?”
+“Son,” said Henry, trying not to laugh, because somehow, he knew what Michael’s answer would be.
+“What name is she registered under?”

-“Well as I was trying to explain to Mo - - -,”
+“Well as I was trying to explain to Mom.

-“What name are they registered under?”
+“What name did you register her under?”
 Henry roared causing everyone to practically jump out of their skin.

-“Well, I had to protect them didn’t I?
-I mean I couldn’t very well register them under their names, now could I?” said Michael sheepishly.
+“Well, I had to protect her, didn’t I?
+I mean I couldn’t very well register Mary under her name, now could I?” said Michael sheepishly.

 “Michaeeeel!” bellowed his father, “will you quit stalling and answer your mother’s question!”

-“Well, I aah, I gave them new names,” he muttered.
+“Well, I aah, I gave her a new name,” he muttered.
 “I know anyone of you would have done the same thing, under the circumstances,” Michael stated flatly.

 “Does Mary know you gave her a new name?” asked Angelia.

-“No,” said Michael, “I thought other things like getting her immediate treatment, was more important than whose name was on the medical charts.
+“No,” said Michael, “I thought other things like getting her immediate treatment, would be more important than whose name was on the medical charts.
 Besides, you can’t technically classify Caroline’s suite as part of the hospital.
 It was and still is paid for in advance every year by Caroline’s estate as Cole set it up to be.”

 “The provision reads: I Cole Michael Gilfords do here by dedicate Gilfords Falls Memorial Hospital, built by the Gilfords Foundation for the Betterment of Gilfords Falls, to blab, blab, blab so forth and so on, as set forth by my hand.
 Said hospital suite to be paid for yearly, in the amount of ---------.
 Said Suite to be used solely for Mr. and Mrs. Cole Michael Gilfords and Caroline Ann Storm Gilfords, their heirs and/or anyone they deem in need of said suite for their personal and private use, or safety.”